 That’s been Bryson’s philosophy since early 2020 when she started Miette out of her apartment, where she’d ferment and bake sourdough loaves to then distribute with the “old beat-up van” that her dad, the owner of Saint-Henri road bike shop Néron, uses for his own deliveries.
 Soon after, she entered a space-sharing agreement with Josie Weitzenbauer, the owner of Léché, where she then migrated her production, continued filling orders, and began selling her breads on the spot.

-“That really allowed me to kind of take it to the next level,” Bryson says.
+“That allowed me to take it to the next level,” Bryson says.
 Her creations have since also appeared on the menus of Sud-Ouest establishments like Pointe-Saint-Charles’ Café Bloom, recently opened Saint-Henri Italian restaurant BarBara, and Olive & Gourmando sibling Un Po’ Di Piu in Old Montreal.

 Though on the verge of debuting her first brick-and-mortar, Bryson isn’t about to abandon her background in digital marketing nor the initial online underpinning of her business anytime soon.
 “The idea is to really blend the two,” she says.